 The Special Problem of Public Power.
 Very few public power agencies committed to join RTOs.
 The scope of public power, and the lack of commitment, is a threat to the establishment of an independent, national transmission system

 There are various color-coded maps showing the nation’s public utilities and their franchised areas, and public power is usually represented by white.
-To use a slight hyperbole, almost everything between the Rockies and California is white.
+EPMI has attached one such map as Appendix B. To use a slight hyperbole, almost everything between the Rockies and California is white.
 There is white in the Southwest (the Southwest Power Administration), white in the Northwest (BPA), and white all over the western Rockies (the Western Area Power Administration, among others).
 Half of Colorado is white.
 Tennessee is white.
 Nebraska is all white.
-To compound the hyperbole with a metaphor, public power is the Moby Dick of transmission independence: big, white, and very difficult to catch.

 Many of these public power agencies remain vertically integrated, in that they sell power where they also own transmission.
 Technically, those sales do not violate the Federal Power Act, because they are not subject to this Commission’s jurisdiction.
 Nonetheless, the public power system has such a powerful effect upon privately-owned, jurisdictional transmission systems that the Commission cannot achieve its goal of protecting jurisdictional ratepayers through market forces, unless the major public power agencies cooperate.

 RTO participation by public power agencies is essential, not only to transmission independence, but also to reliability.
 RTOs will be intimately involved in the transmission planning process, and in the process of developing software and other systems to provide the necessary coordination for a reliable, national transmission grid.